-The flu vaccine is, indeed, a good idea for families.
-The flu shot does not cause the flu and it keeps kids and parents from getting sick.
+The flu vaccine is a good idea for all families.
+It does not cause the flu and it helps keep kids and parents from getting sick.
 Getting the flu is worse than having a cold and can make a person sick for a week or more.

 Who Should Be Immunized?